zorbathegreek/shifters/about.md

 permalink: /about/
 ---

 Biomass gasification is one of the key options to fight climate change.
+Organic carbon from biomass is turned into bio/physiologically inert charcoal and [sequestered](https://en.wikipedia.org/wiki/Carbon_sequestration).
 You can find out more info about gasification [here](link.com), [here](link.com), and [here](link.com).
 [Here](link.com) is the organizational structure of our informal international organization.